call23re/Draft/readme.md

 # Draft
 Immer-like module for handling immutable state.
 Made for Luau.
-Stable but not production ready.
-Needs lots of refactoring and testing. :(

 ## Introduction
 Like Immer, handling immutable state is simplified to a single `Produce` function. `Produce` takes your previous state and provides a table.
-This table acts as a proxy of your previous state, meaning changes made to this table won't influence your previous state.
+This table, your `Draft`, acts as a proxy of your previous state.
+This means it _looks_ like your previous state, but any changes won't influence your previous state.

-This means that you don't have to deal with copying tables and you aren't constrained to using special immutable data structures.
+This approach means that you don't have to deal with copying tables and you aren't constrained to using special immutable data structures.

 Draft will also automatically freeze your state as it goes.
 If you handle your state entirely using Draft, it will always be completely immutable.